Rangoli Chandel Slams Sooraj Pancholi For Speaking About Kangana Ranaut; Warns Media

 My request to chindi media, this is Jia Khan sister and family suffering every moment and seeking justice why not help them why want to promote an alleged murderer ??
 Kuch toh achcha karo life mein!! https://t.co/z5w9LZ4V8W— Rangoli Chandel (@Rangoli_A) November 8, 2019

 In case, you did not know, Sooraj Pancholi has been battling a court case relating to abetment of suicide of actress Jiah Khan.
-Jiah and Sooraj were reported to have been in a relationship and the actress was found hanging in her Mumbai residence in 2013.
+Jiah and Sooraj were reported to have been in a relationship, and the actress was found hanging in her Mumbai residence in 2013.
 In her suicide note, she allegedly blamed Sooraj Pancholi for making her take the extreme step.
 Sooraj, for his part, has maintained his innocence.

+On the work front, Kangana Ranaut's photos in Los Angeles along with the team of 'Thalaivi' went viral.
+The biopic of late Tamil Nadu Chief Minister J Jayalalithaa is being directed by AL Vijay.
+The Madras High Court has issued a notice to the makers after Jayalalithaa's niece J Deepa moved the Court requesting a stay on the movie alleging that it infringes on the late leader's privacy.

 ALSO READ: Here's What Sooraj Pancholi Has To Say About Kangana Ranaut's Affair With Dad Aditya Pancholi!